rownd/xamarin/Rownd/README.md

 ```

 ### iOS only - pre-init
-In order to ensure that certain native extensions get loaded early enough, add the following line to your `AppDelegate.cs` file:
+In order to ensure that certain native extensions get loaded early enough, add the following line to your `AppDelegate.cs` file in your iOS project:

 ```C#
 Rownd.Xamarin.iOS.Boot.Init();